GabrielNakamoto/juus/DESIGN.md

 - P2P iroh node for group communication
 - Sqlite db for group message history

+## P2P

+* Use p2plib?
+	* Start with just gossipsub protocol to send messages
+	* Then figure out offline sync + peer discovery?

 ## Design problems:
+* Why not just combine the DHT and the iroh node?
+* Maybe the group registry should also be part of the dht network
+* DHT Stores:
+	* Username -> public key
+	* Group name -> list of usernames
+	* Group name + "offline sync" -> json list of message ids (message id := group_id + timestamp)
+	* Message id -> message contents
 * What is the login flow?
 	* How should authorization/sign up be performed
 		* Look into JWT (Json web token) auth